Academic:

 Prior to my PhD, I obtained my BA and MEng with distinction in Information and Computer Engineering from Cambridge in 2019.

 I was an intern with Microsoft Research Cambridge in 2023, where I worked on error correction codes with ML decoding for Project Silica, a novel glass-based data storage technology.
-This work has recently been accepted to Nature.
+This work has recently appeared in Nature.

 Personal: